-03 Rated Effectiveness’ – Enter the rated effectiveness of the DWHR device.
+08 Rated Effectiveness’ – Enter the rated effectiveness of the DWHR device.

-04 Installation Angle – Enter the angle of installation.

-05 Installation Configuration – Enter type of configuration.
+09 Installation Configuration – Enter type of configuration.
 Available options are Equal flow, unequal to shower, and unequal to water heater

-06 Percent of shower served by the DWHR device – Enter the percent of showers served by this DWHR device.
+10 Percent of shower served by the DWHR device – Enter the percent of showers served by this DWHR device.